timeflux/burst/README.md

 | colors.target_failure | The target color when the task failed | red |
 | colors.target_lock | The prediction color | blue |

 The default settings can be changed in the [`main.yaml`](https://github.com/timeflux/burst/blob/main/main.yaml) graph.
-Also see [`app.js`](https://github.com/timeflux/burst/blob/main/www/assets/js/app.js) for details.
+See [`app.js`](https://github.com/timeflux/burst/blob/main/www/assets/js/app.js) for details.

+You can also update the stim parameters in realtime from the control panel (by pressing the `s` key).

 #### HTML